HCDigitalScholarship/documentation/lemp_stack.md

 `root` refers to the root folder of the project.
 For a Django project, this is the folder containing `manage.py`.

-Now we'll add location rules as needed.
-Location rules interpret HTTP requests for URLs and routes those requests to the appropriate folders on the file system of the web server.
+Now we'll add location directives as needed.
+Location directives interpret HTTP requests for URLs and routes those requests to the appropriate folders on the file system of the web server.

-Location rules are marked by `location /path { }` in which a path in the request URL is either routed to a directory on the server, or a request for a specified filetype is sent to the application that can interpret it.
-For example, to serve PHP, we'll use the following location rule (this also requires that the `php5-fpm` is installed):
+Location directives are marked by `location /path { }` in which a path in the request URL is either routed to a directory on the server, or a request for a specified filetype is sent to the application that can interpret it.
+For example, to serve PHP, we'll use the following location rule (this also requires that the `php5-fpm` is installed, which you can do by running `sudo apt-get install php5-fpm`).
+Just copy and paste this block into your config file:

     location ~ \.php$ {
         fastcgi_split_path_info ^(.+\.php)(/.+)$;